apifest/apifest-doclet/README.md

 the first mode the doclet is generating a XML file containing the mapping endpoints.
 In the second mode the Doclet generates a json file that contains documentation for every endpoint.
 Here are the custom Javadoc annotations that ApiFest Doclet is aware of:

-- @apifest.external - the endpoint visible to the world;
+- @apifest.external - the endpoint visible to the world.
-- @apifest.internal - your API endpoint;
+- @apifest.internal - your API endpoint.
+- @apifest.hidden - when added, that endpoint will not be included in the mappings.
-- @apifest.action - the class name of the action that will be executed before requests hit your API;
+- @apifest.action - the class name of the action that will be executed before requests hit your API.
-- @apifest.filter - the class name of the filter that will be executed before responses from API are returned back;
+- @apifest.filter - the class name of the filter that will be executed before responses from API are returned back.
-- @apifest.scope - scope(s)(space-separated list) of the endpoint;
+- @apifest.scope - scope(s)(space-separated list) of the endpoint.
 - @apifest.auth.type - *user* if user authentication is required, *client-app* if only client application authentication is required.
-Note, that if the endpoint could be accessible without access token, then just skip this tag;
+Note, that if the endpoint could be accessible without access token, then just skip this tag.
 - @apifest.re.{varName} - regular expression used for variable with name {varName} (without brackets); if several variables, then add @apifest.re.{varName} for each of them.
 - @apifest.docs.description - long text description for the endpoint.
 - @apifest.docs.summary - short text description for the endpoint.
 - @apifest.docs.group - can be used to group endpoints.
+- @apifest.docs.hidden - when added, that endpoint won't be included in the mapping documentation.

 Currently, JAX-RS HTTP method annotations are used for setting the HTTP method of the endpoint.